 Working Of Hard Drives & Design

-There can be ‘n’ number of reasons why a hard drives fails much before its estimated life span.
-The structure of hard disk is a delicate one – even though it looks tough from outside.
+There can be ‘n’ number of reasons why hard drives fails much before its estimated life span.
+The structure of the hard disk is a delicate one – even though it looks tough from outside.
 Inside, it is a number of thin magnetic plates aligned in parallel to each other.
-For each plate, there is minimum one head for reading from and writing to that plate.
-If the hard disk drive (HDD) supports both side write, expect two heads for each plate.
+For each plate, there is a minimum one head for reading from and writing to that plate.
+If the hard disk drive (HDD) supports both sides write, expect two heads for each plate.
 Again, these heads are positioned in a way that they do not disturb the alignment of plates plus heads.
 The following figure of Hard Disk Drive shows how the plates and heads are aligned inside the tough jacket it wears for better protection.

 If due to any reason, the alignment is spoiled – one or more plates go unreadable.
-In some cases, if the File Allocation Table is destroyed, entire HDD will be unreadable without usage Hard disk recovery tools.
+In some cases, if the File Allocation Table is destroyed, the entire HDD will be unreadable without usage Hard disk recovery tools.
 The following figure shows you how an improper alignment can create friction among two or more plates.

-The most common reason for hard disk failure is improper alignment that makes one plate touch the other – thereby destroying data on the other or both plates.
-And the most common reason for improper alignment is mishandling of the Hard Drive Disk.
+The most common reason for hard disk failure is an improper alignment that makes one plate touch the other – thereby destroying data on the other or both plates.
+And the most common reason for improper alignment is the mishandling of the Hard Drive Disk.
 Do not go by the tough jacket of HDD.
-It does protect from small shocks but the disks are still vulnerable and a little disturbance can destroy entire hard disk.
+It does protect from small shocks but the disks are still vulnerable and a little disturbance can destroy the entire hard disk.

-Among other reasons why hard disk drives fail are improper venting.
+Among other reasons why hard disk drives fail is improper venting.
 The disks inside the HDD keep on spinning and the heads are constantly reading them.
 This creates a certain amount of heat due to friction.
 If the vents of Hard Disk Drive are clogged or if the HDD is used roughly without breaks – over time, they may spoil the plates and/or the heads – leading to HDD crash!

 Read: How to create Mirrored Volume for Instant Hard Drive Backup in Windows 10.